TwoSpikes/extra.nvim/README.md

 "_comment_65":"This option does not change system locale and Vim interface language",
 	"language": "auto",

+"_comment_66":"Do things that require fast terminal",
+	"fast_terminal": false,

 "_comment_end":"Ending field to not put comma every time" }
 ```